Skip to main content

 Is Nito worth the price?

-At €€€, Nito sits in a fair position for what it delivers: directly sourced Galician fish and seafood, a Michelin Plate two years running, a sea-view terrace, and a family operation with over five decades of consistency.
-It is not trying to compete with Spain's destination seafood restaurants on creativity or ceremony, and it does not need to.
+At €€€, Nito sits in a fair position for what it delivers: directly sourced Galician fish and seafood, a Michelin Plate two years running, a sea-view terrace, a family operation with over five decades of consistency.
+It is not trying to compete with Spain's destination seafood restaurants on creativity or ceremony, it does not need to.
 If you are in or near Viveiro and want the most credible seafood meal in the area, the price is justified.